President of the Congress of the Republic of Peru

-President of the Congress of the Republic of Peru is the presiding officer in the Congress of the Republic of Peru.
+The president of the Senate of the Republic of Peru is the presiding officer in the Senate of the Republic of Peru.

+The president of the Chamber of Deputies of the Republic of Peru is the presiding officer in the Chamber of Deputies of Peru, given the task of directing debates in the chamber, the political control and inspection of the Executive Power.

+Congress is divided into a bicameral legislature.
+Both presidents are elected for a renewable one-year term.

-This is a list of representatives that have served as Presidents of the Peruvian legislature.
-The Constitution of 1993 re-arranged Congress into a unicameral legislature.
-The President is elected for a one-year term.
+This is a list of representatives that have served as presidents of the Peruvian legislature.